sveltejs/svelte/.changeset/sleepy-dogs-sit.md

 'svelte': patch
 ---

-fix: lazily create a derived for each read method on `ReactiveDate.prototype`
+fix: lazily create a derived for each read method on `SvelteDate.prototype`